-- Ascertain which parts of PLAN 2018 remain relevant and should be carried forward.
+- Ascertain which parts of Plan 2018 remained relevant and should be carried forward.

-- Determine what really matters to you as we begin the next strategic planning process.
+- Determine what really mattered to students and employees as the next strategic planning process began.

-- Gain ideas for suggested new and relevant Cameron University strategic goals and measures (where possible).
+- Gain ideas for new and relevant Cameron University strategic goals and measures where possible.

 Discussion Questions for Listening Sessions

-- Which, if any, of the current Cameron University PLAN 2018 do you consider to still be relevant and should be carried forward into the new strategic plan?
+- Which parts, if any, of Plan 2018 were considered to still be relevant and should be carried forward into the new strategic plan?

-- What do you consider to be Cameron University’s main strengths?
+- What was considered to be Cameron University’s main strengths?

-- How do you think Cameron University can best capitalize on those strengths?
+- How can Cameron University best capitalize on those strengths?

-- What do you consider to be Cameron University’s main weakness?
+- What was considered to be Cameron University’s main weakness?

-- How do you think the university could address those weaknesses?
+- How can the university address those weaknesses?

-- What, in your opinion, are the key challenges facing Cameron University over the next 5-10 years?
+- What are the key challenges facing Cameron University over the next 5-10 years?

-- What key areas do you think Cameron University should seek to prioritize for improvement over the next 5-10 years?
+- What key areas should Cameron University should seek to prioritize for improvement over the next 5-10 years?